rolandweber/Pityoulish/Development.md

 To trigger a <code>MissingException</code> during development, call <code>Missing.here(null)</code>, without an argument string.

 The source code is pre-processed twice, into a <i>pitted</i> version from which to build student JARs (faulty), and into a <i>filled</i> version from which to build instructor JARs (good).
-The Ant tasks "preprocess" and "compile-pitfill" take care of preprocessing and of compiling the preprocessed sources, respectively.
+The Ant targets "preprocess" and "compile-pitfill" take care of preprocessing and of compiling the preprocessed sources, respectively.

 For the <i>pitted</i> version, the lines between PYL:keep and PYL:cut are retained, while the lines between PYL:cut and PYL:end get removed.
 In the faulty JARs built from these sources, calls to <code>Missing.here</code> raise an exception.
 This leads students directly to the point in the code where the functional lines have been removed.